quachan888/react-soloshop-nucamp-project/README.md

 **2. Expected List of React Components**

 -   A brief list of the React Components you will need to develop for your application
 -   Brief justifications for including these components

 **Mainpage**

 -   App

-    + Nav (Nav component, include Logo, SearchBox, rightside NavMenu)
+    -   Nav (Nav component, include Logo, SearchBox, rightside NavMenu)
-    + CategoryMenu
+    -   CategoryMenu
-    + CallToAction
+    -   CallToAction
-    + ProductCards (display Product cards with image, name, price, location)
+    -   ProductCards (display Product cards with image, name, price, location)
-    + Pagination
+    -   Pagination
-    + Footer
+    -   Footer

 -   Nav

-    + Logo
+    -   Logo
-    + SearchBox (compent SearchBox with an input and button)
+    -   SearchBox (compent SearchBox with an input and button)
-    + NavMenu
+    -   NavMenu

 -   SearchBox

-    + input
+    -   input
-    + seachBtn
+    -   seachBtn

 -   Categorymenu (2 layer Category)

-    + CategoryMain
+    -   CategoryMain
-    + CategorySub
+    -   CategorySub

 -   CallToAction

-    + Text
+    -   Text
-    + Button
+    -   Button

 -   ProductCards

-    + ProductCard (Smaller component for each product)
+    -   ProductCard (Smaller component for each product)

 -   ProductCard
-    + CardImg
+    -   CardImg
-    + CardBody
+    -   CardBody
-        + CardTitle (display product name)
+        -   CardTitle (display product name)
-        + CardSubtitle (display Price)
+        -   CardSubtitle (display Price)
-        + CardText (display product location)
+        -   CardText (display product location)

+---

+# Nucamp Week 1 - Portfolio Project Assignment

+1. Introduction
+   Give a brief introduction to your project and the list of features, with a special focus on data management (add/change/delete).
+2. User Interface Design and Prototype
+   Give some sample user interface layouts for your application.
+You can use either wireframe diagrams or prototyping tools to construct the mock representations of your UI design.
+   Briefly explain the rationale behind designing your UI and how it is geared towards supporting the list of features for your application.
+3. Navigation Structure
+   Give a brief overview of the navigation structure for your application.
+   Briefly indicate a typical flow of your application in terms of user experience.
+You can use any way of representing the flow.
+You can also construct a prototype using one of the prototyping tools to illustrate this.
+   Indicate how your React components are connected to one another (routing).
+4. References
+   Provide any references relevant to the report.

 ---

 ### Screenshot